Most Popular Bloggers in Singapore 2014

 The most popular blogs in Singapore wield an amazing amount of influence well worth your advertising dollar.
 Because of their readership, the top blogs get approached so often, it doesn't make sense for them to give advertisers free publicity.
 You pay for what you get, it's as simple as that.

 You may get some free 'exposure' from other blogs but they will be nowhere near what the top blogs can offer.
-Most of the time they will be completely useless and you will think that blogger advertising is bad.
+Many times they will be completely useless and you will think that blogger advertising is bad.
 But you're just doing it wrong!
 You have to engage the correct people.

 Where does my blog stand?